-After admission to the program, you will begin to study together with your cohort in late May with a three-day orientation intensive followed by a ten-day summer institute consisting of full academic courses.
+After admission to the program, you will begin to study together with your cohort in late February with a 2.5-day orientation intensive followed by your first online course beginning in early March.
 You will be paired with a mentor - a senior professional in the field of Jewish education trained specifically for this role - who will help guide your intellectual, professional, and personal journey.

 During the course of the Executive M.A.
-Program, you will immerse yourself in online studies reinforced by three-day on-site intensive learning experiences.
-Three ten-day seminars will include two seminars at one of HUC-JIR's stateside campuses and a 10- to 12-day seminar in Israel in December of your first or second year in the program.
+Program, you will immerse yourself in online studies reinforced by two three-day on-site intensive learning experiences.
+Three ten-day seminars will include two seminars at HUC’s New York campus and a 10- to 12-day seminar in Israel in December of your first or second year in the program.
 Your studies will culminate in your Capstone Project, guided by members of the HUC-JIR faculty, and a two-day intensive just prior to graduation in New York where you will present the findings from your Capstone Project.

-XED 500 Introduction to Jewish Educational Leadership – Joseph/Leveen – 2 units
+XED500 Introduction to Jewish Educational Leadership – Joseph/Fisher – 2 units

 This course addresses key issues in leadership within a Jewish educational setting through an integrated study of biblical texts with contemporary research on the challenges and strategies of successful leadership.
 We assume that an interaction of tradition and contemporary Jewish life will create powerful and rich possibilities for creative thinking and reflective practice.
 Topics include Jewish leadership models; the culture of an organization, including its values/mission/vision; transformation and change.
 (Spring – pre-admission)

 XED561 Modern Jewish Thought – Katzew – 2 units